"WHAT IS THE CHURCH OF CHRIST?"

 universal church, we can seek to "join" a local

-congregation (if its members are willing to accept us)
+congregation (if its members are willing to accept us) - Enrolled by human judgment

 - Whether we are accepted into a local church is a decision